WaqarZahour/Atm-Machine/README.md

 ## Install

-To install protoc on respective os (like linun, mac) installation commands are
+To install protobuf on mac installation command is

-	$ sudo apt-get install protobuf-compiler

 	$ brew install protobuf

+	$ protoc --version (Version should be 3.1.0)

 Kindly make sure you have setup the [Virtual Environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/).

 Install the python packages that we have mention in `requirements.txt`